Dragonchain-Community/dragonchain-asset-tracker/README.md

 The process for transferring an asset is broken into two steps:

 1. The **current custodian** of an asset authorizes its transfer.
-A specific receiving custodian may be specified or the transfer may be left open to any custodian.
+The receiving custodian may be specified or the transfer may be left open to any custodian.
 2. The **receiving custodian** claims ownership of an asset that has been authorized for transfer.

 ## Getting Started